callixte-girard/YoutubeChannelLeecher/README.md

 - `pytube` : download YouTube video from URL
 - `slugify` : transform resource into a URI (unique resource identifier)
 ## Other dependancies.
-- You must use versoin 78 of Chromium (you can use this one : https://github.com/macchrome/macstable/releases/tag/v78.0.3904.108-r6693954-Ungoogled-macOS)
+- You must use latest version of Chromium.
+78 was buggy, I updates to version 79 and it worked great : https://chromium.woolyss.com/

 ## Quick fixes for common issues
 - If `pytube` gets you a `SSL Certificate` error, and you're on macOS, launch `Install Certificates.command` in `Applications/Python3.x/`